swcarpentry/DEPRECATED-boot-camps/version-control/1_Local.md

 * `+` means a line was added.
 * Note that, a line that has been edited is shown as a removal of the old line and an addition of the updated line.

 Maybe we made our change just to see how something looks, or, for code, to quickly try something out.
 But we may be unhappy with our changes.
-If so, we can just throw them away and return our file to the most recent version we committed to the repository by using:
+If so, we can just throw them away and return our file to the most recent version we committed to the repository by using (if you do this on your uncommitted index.html file you will lose whatever changes you had so take care):

-    $ git checkout -- journal.txt
+    $ git checkout -- index.html

 and we can see that our file has *reverted* to being the most up-to-date one in the repository:

-    $ git status journal.txt
+    $ git status index.html

 ### Looking at our history